Augusto Roa Bastos: Return to Paraguay and Cervantes Prize (1989–2005)

 In 1991 Roa Bastos adapted Yo, el Supremo for the screen.
-His first novel since Yo, el Supremo, Vigilia del admirante (1992; Vigil of the Admiral) was published in 1992, and El fiscal (1993; The Prosecutor) the following year.
+His first novel since Yo, el Supremo, Vigilia del almirante (1992; Vigil of the Admiral) was published in 1992, and El fiscal (1993; The Prosecutor) the following year.
 Although neither of his later novels had the impact of his earlier work, El fiscal is considered an important work.
 Roa Bastos died on 26 April 2005 in Asunción from a heart attack.
 He was survived by his three children, his third wife, Iris Giménez, and a reputation as one of Latin American's finest writers.

 Major works

 Hijo de hombre

-Hijo de hombre (1960; Son of Man), Roa Bastos' first published and award-winning novel, represents his definitive break with poetry.
+Hijo de hombre (1960; Son of Man), Roa Bastos's first published and award-winning novel, represents his definitive break with poetry.
 It is seen as a refined "outgrowth" of his earlier works of short fiction such as El trueno entre las hojas (1953), which also dealt with themes of political oppression and social struggle in Paraguay.
 This novel portrays the conflict between the governing élite and the oppressed masses in Paraguay from 1912 until just after the end of the Chaco War with Bolivia in 1936.
 Like his later Yo, el Supremo, Hijo de hombre draws upon a series of Paraguayan legends and stories dating back to start of Dr. Francia's dictatorship in 1814.